tallamjr/evlib/docs/user-guide/loading-data.md

 def validate_events(df):
     """Validate event data integrity"""
     assert len(df) > 0, "No events loaded"
-    assert all(col in df.columns for col in ['x', 'y', 'timestamp', 'polarity']), "Required columns missing" assert (df['x'] >= 0).all(), "X coordinates must be non-negative" assert (df['y'] >= 0).all(), "Y coordinates must be non-negative" assert df['timestamp'].is_sorted(), "Timestamps must be sorted"
+    assert all(col in df.columns for col in ['x', 'y', 't', 'polarity']), "Required columns missing" assert (df['x'] >= 0).all(), "X coordinates must be non-negative" assert (df['y'] >= 0).all(), "Y coordinates must be non-negative" assert df['t'].is_sorted(), "Timestamps must be sorted"
     assert df['polarity'].is_in([1, -1]).all(), "Polarities must be +1 or -1"
     print(f"SUCCESS: Validation passed for {len(df)} events")
 ```